devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 - Keep your server and all software (OS, Nginx, PM2, Node.js, PocketBase) updated.
 - Review Nginx configurations for any site-specific hardening needed beyond the defaults provided.
 - Regularly review the audit log (`pb-manager audit`).
+- **API Server:** If using `pb-manager-api.js`:
+    - Use a strong, unique `EXTERNAL_API_TOKEN`.
+    - Restrict network access to the API server port (`API_PORT`) as much as possible (e.g., firewall rules, run on localhost if only accessed locally).
+    - Ensure the user running `pb-manager-api.js` has appropriate, but minimal necessary, sudo privileges for `pb-manager.js` execution.